sinclairzx81/typebox/design/website/docs/script/1_syntax.md

 # Script.Syntax

+The Script function will evaluate the majority of TypeScript type level expressions.
+It has support for Interfaces, Type Aliases, Conditional, Mapped, Indexed, Generics as well as features such as Distribution under Union.
+The Script functions plain TypeBox types which can be inferred via Static.

-The Script function is designed to evaluate most TypeScript type expressions, including raw types, interfaces, type aliases, conditional and mapped expressions, and generics.
-The Script function returns TypeBox types which are themselves JSON Schema, thus Script can be thought of as a TypeScript-based programmable DSL for the JSON Schema specification.
+Script can be thought of as a programmable DSL for the JSON Schema specification.

 ## Types